umich-its-ai/langchain-doc-canvas/README.md

 (`doc` support would require libreoffice)

-## Running locally
+## Running locally (development)

-You can do the install as described below, or build/run the provider dockerfile.
+You can build/run the provided Dockerfile, or install dependencies as described below

-## Docker
+### Docker

 Edit canvas-test.py, fill in the correct api_url, api_key, and course_id.